Oxidized Bitumen-Based Sealant for a Range of Applications

 SEALING APPLICATION OXIDIZED BITUMEN 115/15

-A form of bitumen-based sealant, blown or oxidized bitumen grades are produced by passing air through soft bitumen under controlled temperature conditions.
-This process gives the bitumen more rubbery properties than penetration or hard grade bitumen, and they have a variety of uses in industrial applications.
+A form of bitumen-based sealant, blown or oxidized asphalt grades are produced by passing air through soft bitumen under controlled temperature conditions.
+This process gives the asphalt sealant more rubbery properties than penetration or hard grade bitumen, and they have a variety of uses in industrial applications.
 The rubberized bitumen allows for water resistance and added durability, providing better performance as an asphalt crack sealant.

 Uses of Oxidized Bitumen-Based Sealants